-However, simply using DRAM as a cache of NVMM is inefficient due to the double-copy overheads in the critical path among the user buffer, the DRAM cache, and the NVM-M storage [6, 18].
+However, simply using DRAM as a cache of NVMM is inefficient due to the double-copy overheads in the critical path among the user buffer, the DRAM cache, and the NVMM storage (Dulloor et al. 2014; DAX 2014).
 On one hand, reading data to a block not present in the DRAM cache causes the double-copy overhead in the read path, because the operating system needs to first copy the data from the storage layer to the DRAM cache, and then copy it from the DRAM cache to the user buffer.
-On the other hand, synchronous writes or synchronization operations, such as fsync, also lead to the doublecopy overheads in the write path.
+On the other hand, synchronous writes or synchronization operations, such as fsync, also lead to the double-copy overheads in the write path.
 For instance, if an application issues a write operation to block A followed by a fsync operation to persist block A, it incurs double data copies for block A. (The operating system first copies it to the DRAM cache at the write operation, and then copies it to the storage layer at the fsync operation.)
-The double-copy overheads can substantially impact the system performance when the storage device is attached directly to the memory bus and can be accessed at memory speeds [6, 13, 18, 49].
+The double-copy overheads can substantially impact the system performance when the storage device is attached directly to the memory bus and can be accessed at memory speeds (Dulloor et al. 2014; DAX 2014; Wu and Reddy 2011; Condit et al. 2009).

-To address these problems, we propose HiNFS, a high performance file system for non-volatile main memory.
-The goal of HiNFS is to hide the long write latency of NVM-M whenever possible but without incurring extra overheads, such as the double-copy or software stack overheads, thereby improving the system performance.
-Specifically, HiNFS buffers the lazy-persistent file writes (i.e., write operations that are allowed to be persisted lazily by file systems) in DRAM temporarily to hide the long write latency of NVM-M. To improve the fetch/writeback performance of a buffer block, HiNFS manages the DRAM buffer at a fine-grained granularity by leveraging the byte-addressable property of NVMM.
-In addition, HiNFS interacts between the DRAM buffer and the NVMM storage using a memory interface, rather than going through the generic block layer, in order to avoid the high software stack overhead.
+To address these problems, we propose HiNFS, a high-performance file system for non-volatile main memory.
+The goal of HiNFS is to hide the long write latency of NVMM whenever possible but without incurring extra overheads, such as the double-copy or software stack overheads, thereby improving the system performance.
+Specifically, HiNFS buffers the lazy-persistent file writes (i.e., write operations that are allowed to be persisted lazily by file systems) in DRAM temporarily to hide the long write latency of NVMM.
+To improve the fetch/writeback performance of a buffer block, HiNFS manages the DRAM buffer at a fine-grained granularity by leveraging the byte-addressable property of NVMM.
+In addition, HiNFS interacts between the DRAM buffer and the NVMM storage using a memory interface, rather than going through the generic block layer, to avoid the high software stack overhead.
 To eliminate the double-copy overheads from the critical path, HiNFS performs direct access to NVMM for the eager-persistent file writes (i.e., write operations that are required to be persisted immediately), and directly reads file data from both DRAM and NVMM as they have similar read performance.
 However, writing data to DRAM and NVMM alternatively imposes a challenge for ensuring read consistency.
 Meanwhile, it also requires the file system to identify the eager-persistent writes before issuing the write operations.